osada-yum/spin-simulation/README.md

 	- [x] with Metropolis method

 # Implementation
-Modern Fortran implementation of Metropolis method for 2-dimensional ferromagnetic Ising model with skew boundary condition.
+Modern Fortran implementation of the Metropolis algorithm for the 2-dimensional ferromagnetic Ising model with skew boundary condition.

 ## 2D-Ising
-You can initialize `Ising2d` by kbt (temperature), x and y (number of sites on the x,y-axis), update it by Metropolis method and calculate its magnetism and energy.
+You can initialize the variable of `Ising2d` by kbt (temperature), x and y (number of sites on the x,y-axis), update it by the Metropolis algorithm and calculate its magnetism and energy.